 Work with Me

 My background is in software, with a special focus on the intersection of product thinking and operational reality.
-In addition to running workshops and programs, I work one-on-one with individual contributors (ICs) and leaders – in tech as well as other domains.

 How I coach